browserup/browserup-proxy/README.md

     [~]$ curl -X POST -d 'port=9099' http://localhost:9090/proxy
     {"port":9099}

 Once that is done, a new proxy will be available on the port returned.
-All you have to do is point a browser to that proxy on that port and you should be able to browser the internet.
+All you have to do is point a browser to that proxy on that port and you should be able to browse the internet.
 The following additional APIs will then be available:

  - PUT /proxy/[port]/har - creates a new HAR attached to the proxy and returns the HAR content if there was a previous HAR.
 Supports the following parameters:
   - initialPageRef - the string name of the first page ref that should be used in the HAR.
 Defaults to "Page 1".